riiix3/OurProject/README.md

 ## Introduction
-* The goal is to learn important software engineering skills and activities
+* The goal is to learn important software engineering skills and activities and establish an effective team work whilst making it easier for developers to get their wokr done.

 * This project aims to develop a web-based machine learning system for a given text classification.
 Text classification is a good way to classify text into categories, in addition using machine learning to automate these tasks makes the process much faster and more efficient.

 ## RUN program :
-* To run this version of the system you need to need to follow the following step :
+* To run this version of the system you need to need to do the following step :
 1. Run index.js:
 > node index.js